DrFaust92/bitbucket-go-client/docs/WebhooksApi.md

 > WebhookSubscription WorkspacesWorkspaceHooksPost(ctx, workspace)
 Create a webhook for a workspace

 Creates a new webhook on the specified workspace.
 Workspace webhooks are fired for events from all repositories contained by that workspace.
-Example:  ``` $ curl -X POST -u credentials -H 'Content-Type: application/json'   https://api.bitbucket.org/2.0/workspaces/my-workspace/hooks   -d '     {       \"description\": \"Webhook Description\",       \"url\": \"https://example.com/\",       \"active\": true,       \"events\": [         \"repo:push\",         \"issue:created\",         \"issue:updated\"       ]     }' ```  This call requires the webhook scope, as well as any scope that applies to the events that the webhook subscribes to.
+Example:  ``` $ curl -X POST -u credentials -H 'Content-Type: application/json'   https://api.bitbucket.org/2.0/workspaces/my-workspace/hooks   -d '     {       \"description\": \"Webhook Description\",       \"url\": \"https://example.com/\",       \"active\": true,       \"secret\": \"this is a really bad secret\",       \"events\": [         \"repo:push\",         \"issue:created\",         \"issue:updated\"       ]     }' ```  When the `secret` is provided it will be used as the key to generate a HMAC digest value sent in the `X-Hub-Signature` header at delivery time.
+Passing a `null` or empty `secret` or not passing a `secret` will leave the webhook's secret unset.
+Bitbucket only generates the `X-Hub-Signature` when the webhook's secret is set.
+This call requires the webhook scope, as well as any scope that applies to the events that the webhook subscribes to.
 In the example above that means: `webhook`, `repository` and `issue`.
 The `url` must properly resolve and cannot be an internal, non-routed address.
 Only workspace owners can install webhooks on workspaces.

 ### Required Parameters